margaretmf/margaretmf.github.io/poetry.md

 ## Love ##
 Reaching far for and extending widely this love for you.
 It continues for ever and never stops.
+It expands forever with all of humanity growing as well.
-It loves you to the moon and back
+It loves you to the moon and back.
 And dances with the stars after you are dead.
 It picks you up when you fall.
 And forgives you when you've failed.
 It remembers everything true at heart about you.
 And synchronizes all of your work.
+It knows you with all your full glory and colors.
+It knows how to guide and protect you.
+It nudges you always to the right intuitions and ideas.
+It sees the light in you when darkness and discord are all around.

 ## Harmony the Real, Discord the Unreal ##
 God harmonizes everything.